twaslowski/lingolift-core/backend/backlog.md

 will help develop confidence in the (largely untestable) frontend as well.
   - This actually works surprisingly well.
 - Frontend: Make it clean.
 For more complex features, we'll probably have to move to something more powerful anyhow, but keeping this clean for a while is probably important so we can add more features.
+- Backend: Move it to Lambda?
+I considered this previously, but straight-up running the backend on lambda with a thin wrapper does not work, as the collective spaCy models end up using more memory than is allowed (150M).
+However, creating several small lambdas _would_ improve reliability and CI/CD options.
+I already invested a bunch of time making my Raspberry Pi reachable from the internet to host the flask server, but ultimately this scales way better.

 ## Features